mijofa/Fission-Mailed-mcpack/README.rst

 Visually Enchanted Books
 ------------------------
-Not implemented yet

-I intend to manually set up a set of custom model data IDs for each visually enchanted book.
-Mostly just to make a villager trading hall look a bit better, which fancy looking books above each trading module.
+This is mostly just to make villager trading halls look a bit better, by putting fancy looking books above each trading module to indicate what they're selling.

-Even though it will have zero impact on the look of the books being sold, it can still be used to visualise what they will sell.
+It will have zero impact on the look of the books being sold, but it does make it much easier to keep track of which villager is which.

 ======================  ========  ======================================================================================
 Enchantment             ID        Icon